I-91 Rockingham Bridges

 VTrans had initially prepared a precast concrete balanced cantilever base technical concept, but during the proposal phase, we evaluated all applicable bridge solution types and determined that a haunched, spliced precast girder solution was ultimately the most efficient and cost-effective solution.
 The use of haunched spliced girders improved constructability, decreased complexity, reduced costs and expedited schedule.

 The new bridges were designed for a 100-year service life, expected to save money on painting and maintenance over the next century.
 To accomplish this, designers used stainless steel reinforcing in the pier caps and deck, as well as concrete highly resistant to chloride penetration.
 An analysis of the site’s soil was also completed to ensure the piles were large enough to account for 100 years of degradation.

 Each bridge includes piers that vary in height from 70 to 138 feet tall.
 To accommodate VTrans’ stringent requirements for pier slenderness, we used two bearings per girder at each pier.
 This increased the rotational stiffness at the pier caps.

 A unique aspect of the bridges’ design are their unbalanced spans, ranging from 167 to 245 feet.
 The unbalanced spans allowed the team to use existing piers as temporary supports during the erection of the structures’ haunched girders.
 The girder installation began in 2018, using precast girders that weighed as much as 93 tons.
 They were some of the biggest pieces the project’s precasters had ever fabricated.

 With only two joints on each end of the bridges, the team also developed an innovative concrete landing trough on the abutment face to capture deck water if either of those joints fail.
 The solution, which filters the water back into the ground, prevents a leaky joint from depositing water into the bridge bearings and deteriorating them prematurely.

-The project is scheduled to be completed in fall 2020.
+The project is scheduled to be completed in 2021.